cognitedata/inso-bootstrap-cli/README.md

  poetry run bootstrap-cli diagram --cdf-project=shiny-dev configs/config-deploy-example-v2.yml > diagram.txt
 ```

-Then navigate to [Mermaid Live](https://mermaid.live/) and paste the content of the clipboard/file to see a diagram of the groups, datasets, and Raw databases the tool will create.
+Then navigate to [Mermaid Live](https://mermaid.live/) and paste the content of the clipboard/file to see a diagram of the groups, datasets, and RAW databases the tool will create.

 ### Authenticate